Kansas / Osage County

 What is the weather like in Melvern, KS year-round?

-Melvern experiences all four seasons, with warm summers reaching up to 90°F and chilly winters dipping to 19°F. The area averages 37.5 inches of rainfall annually and enjoys sunshine about 62% of the year.
-This climate offers residents a mix of outdoor opportunities and the beauty of changing seasons.
+Melvern experiences four distinct seasons, with warm summers reaching highs of 90°F and cold winters dipping to 19°F. The area receives about 38 inches of rainfall annually and enjoys sunshine on 62% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter